-The Fund does not have a commitment to achieving specific, non-financial outcomes, however, to measure the progress towards the environmental and social characteristics that are promoted, the manager uses measurements that include; greenhouse gas emissions, coal revenues, Roundtable Sustainable Palm Oil standards, and "No Deforestation, No Peat, No Exploitation" standards as environmental indicators.
+The Fund does not have a commitment to achieving specific, non-financial outcomes, however, to measure the progress towards the environmental and social characteristics that are promoted, the manager uses exclusions that include; coal revenues, as environmental indicators.
 Social indicators used relate to tobacco, gambling, pornography, and weapon manufacturing.